 You have a lot of new drivers who are always going after that surge, and by the time they get there, it’s going down because drivers are being redistributed, and supply of drivers is going up, which means surge goes down.
 That’s really how you have to think about it.
 The surge works really well as a tool for redistribution, but it doesn’t work that great for drivers.

 If I’m one of the only drivers available, even if passenger demand isn’t that high, since the surge algorithm is made up by passenger demand and driver supply, if driver supply is low, and passenger demand is low, you could still surge.
-I would suspect that if passenger demand is really low, and supply of drivers is really high, that’s when it doesn’t surge, right?
-It’s kind of what I talked about a little earlier.
+I would suspect that if passenger demand is really low, and supply of drivers is really high, that’s when it doesn’t surge.

 Advanced Lesson: Surge Pricing Strategies